Peeps marshmallow candy tested for indestructibility

-SAN DIEGO (KGTV) - Peeps are traditionally a sign of Spring: brightly colored marshmallow candy that’s front and center on store shelves.
+SAN DIEGO, California — Peeps are traditionally a sign of Spring: brightly colored marshmallow candy that’s front and center on store shelves.

 Long after Easter, Peeps, made by the Just Born company, appear to stay fresh as ever, seemingly indestructible in their pastel packages.

-In 2002, 10News put the durability of the everlasting marshmallows to the test.
+In 2002, KGTV television station in San Diego put the durability of the everlasting marshmallows to the test.
 Reporter Herb Cawthorne, photographer Richard Klein and producer Revelle Anderson put Peeps on camera.

 The inspiration was simple, according to Klein.